akauppi/GroundLevel-firebase-es/README.md

 We provide means to test these things.
 Deployment is done using CI/CD.

+Also:

+- Realtime Database Security Rules, used by operational monitoring (we'll get back to it).

 **`packages/backend/functions`**

-A sub-subpackage ;), this folder runs Firebase Functions.
-It's only ever exercised via Firebase Emulators (Docker), or in the cloud.
-Do not run the install on it.
+A sub-subpackage ;), this folder has Cloud Functions.
+It's only ever exercised via Firebase Emulators (Docker), or when in the cloud.
+You don't need to run install on it.

 **`packages/app`**